 The Google Translate API is available to anyone wishing to integrate with Google Translate from their own site or application.
 Use of these APIs is governed by the Terms of Service.
 Among other things, these Terms require that you adhere to certain guidelines on how layout, Google attribution, and branding must be handled on your site.
 This document and the HTML Markup Requirements are intended to help you meet these requirements.

 These branding guidelines may change from time to time, and without prior notice from Google.
 Your continued use of the Google Translate API is contingent upon your adherence to the current branding guidelines.
-If you are uncomfortable with any of these branding guidelines, discontinue your use of the API, and contact us with your concerns.
+If you are uncomfortable with any of these branding guidelines, discontinue your use of the API.

 The purpose of the Google Translate API is to help make content accessible to users in their own language.
 Accordingly, there are certain attribution and linking requirements.
 The following basic principles govern your use of the Google Translate API: